hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

             "title": "Approve Documents"
           },
           "children": [
-            // Grid listing VCs of the Installers, which require approval from the RootAuthority.
+            // Grid listing VCs of the Installers, which require approval from the Standard Registry.
             {
               "tag": "approve_documents_grid",
               "defaultActive": true,